Serial Experiments Lain: Production

 Serial Experiments Lain was conceived, as a series, to be original to the point of it being considered "an enormous risk" by its producer Yasuyuki Ueda.

-Producer Ueda had to answer repeated queries about a statement made in an Animerica interview.
-The controversial statement said Lain was "a sort of cultural war against American culture and the American sense of values we [Japan] adopted after World War II".
-He later explained in numerous interviews that he created Lain with a set of values he took as distinctly Japanese; he hoped Americans would not understand the series as the Japanese would.
+Ueda had to answer repeated queries about a statement he had made in an Animerica interview where he claimed that Lain was "a sort of cultural war against American culture and the American sense of values we [Japan] adopted after World War II".
+He later explained in numerous interviews that he created Lain with a set of values he viewed as distinctly Japanese; he hoped Americans would not understand the series as the Japanese would.
 This would lead to a "war of ideas" over the meaning of the anime, hopefully culminating in new communication between the two cultures.
-When he discovered that the American audience held the same views on the series as the Japanese, he was disappointed.
+When Ueda discovered that the American audience held most of the same views on the series as the Japanese did, he was disappointed.

 The Lain franchise was originally conceived to connect across forms of media (anime, video games, manga).
-Producer Yasuyuki Ueda said in an interview, "the approach I took for this project was to communicate the essence of the work by the total sum of many media products".
+Ueda said in an interview, "the approach I took for this project was to communicate the essence of the work by the total sum of many media products".
 The scenario for the video game was written first, and the video game was produced at the same time as the anime series, though the series was released first.
-A dōjinshi titled "The Nightmare of Fabrication" was produced by Yoshitoshi ABe and released in Japanese in the artbook An Omnipresence in Wired.
+A dōjinshi titled "The Nightmare of Fabrication" was produced by Yoshitoshi Abe and released in Japanese in the artbook An Omnipresence in Wired.
 Ueda and Konaka declared in an interview that the idea of a multimedia project was not unusual in Japan, as opposed to the contents of Lain, and the way they are exposed.